The Lives of Animals: Barbara Smuts

 Anthropologist and University of Michigan professor Barbara Smuts takes as her starting point the near absence of any loving relationships between people and animals in Coetzee's novella.
 Smuts starts her reflection noting that, as a lonely old woman, Costello is likely to live with cats.
 But Costello never mentions any personal relationship with animals.
 As a scientist, Smuts, at one point in her work, followed a group of baboons with whom she effectively lived as an equal.
 What she found was that she learned a great deal from the specialized knowledge of the animals.
-Specifically, they taught her how to find her way through the jungle without running amok of "poisonous snakes, irascible buffalo, aggressive bees, and leg-breaking pig-holes."
+Specifically, they taught her how to find her way through the jungle without running afoul of "poisonous snakes, irascible buffalo, aggressive bees, and leg-breaking pig-holes."

 She found that, in general, apes lead rich social and even emotional lives.
 As an example, she tells the story of visiting gorilla scientist Dian Fossey, and being hugged by a teenage gorilla.
 When she returned to civilization, Smuts adopted a rescue dog whom she named Safi.
 As an experiment, Smuts refrained from any traditional training of her animals, preferring to talk to her dog and make accommodations.
 She allows her dog the free use of its own toys, and her dog guards her when she takes a nap in the woods.
 In this way, Smuts tactfully builds on Costello's assertion that animals might be capable of more than we have traditionally assumed: "treating members of other species as persons, as beings with potential far beyond our normal expectations, will bring out the best in them, and ... each animal's best includes unforeseeable gifts."
 Smuts' gentle contention is that people can learn more about animals from entering into real, personal relationships with them than from poeticizing or philosophizing about them.